State Case Database

 Search State Court Report's database of significant state supreme court decisions and pending cases.
 Download decisions and briefs for cases that develop state constitutional law.
 This is a selected database and does not include every state supreme court case.
 See methodology and "How to Use the State Case Database" for more information.

 This database is updated monthly, although individual cases may be updated more frequently.
-Last updated comprehensively with cases decided through June 2025.
+Last updated comprehensively with cases decided through October 2025.

 Featured Cases

 McDougle v.
-Nardo
+Scott

 Isaacson v.
 Arizona